entropyxyz/api_key_tdx/SPEC.md

 - Compare the hashes received and if they match, pick one of the nodes and request a full copy of its state.
 - Download&validate the state copy _TODO: what kind of validation is required here?_
 - Confident that any new state can be reconciled with the state copy it downloaded, the new AKS node joins the state replication protocol and receives the last updates.
-- Once in sync, it lets the blockchain know that it's `READY`
+- Once in sync, it lets the blockchain know that it's now `READY`.
 - Start accepting user requests and propagate own state changes to the other nodes.

 A rebooting AKS node is not too different from a new node.
-It must re-register on the blockchain (the node cannot know how long it has been gone for, perhaps the blockchain deleted it) and even if it probably has a decently recent copy of the state on its local disk, it must still query the other nodes to know how far behind it is.
+It must re-register on the blockchain (the node cannot know how long it has been gone for and perhaps the blockchain deleted it) and even if it probably has a decently recent copy of the state on its local disk, it must still query the other nodes to know how far behind it is.
 Given the small size of the state it is likely easier to simply treat a re-booting AKS node as a new node.

 ### State change propagation